-We will ensure we tap into the opportunities in the market to grow a very liquid and viable Bank.
-We will continue to deepen our relationship with our customers and offer them superior customer experience through the right technology, innovative products and services while maintaining our focus on minimizing and diversifying risk, as well as improving productivity and efficiency.
-The Bank is well placed to meet all the regulatory requirements to ensure it remains a strong institution.
+We will continue to deepen our relationships with our customers and offer them superior customer service through the right technology and innovate products and services while maintaining our focus on minimizing and diversifying risk, as well as improving productivity and efficiency.
+The Bank is well placed to meet all the regulatory requirements to ensure we remain a strong institution operating in a strengthened industry.